USS Kalinin Bay: Coming under heavy fire

 As the trailing ship in the escort caravan, Kalinin Bay came under intense enemy fire.
-Though partially protected by chemical smoke, by a timely rain squall, and by valiant counterattacks of screening destroyers and destroyer escorts, she took the first of 15 direct hits at 0750.
-Fired from the Japanese battleship Haruna, a 14-inch (356 mm) shell struck the starboard side of the hangar deck just abaft the forward elevator.
+Though partially protected by chemical smoke, by a timely rain squall, and by valiant counterattacks of screening destroyers and destroyer escorts, she took the first of 15 direct hits at 7:50.
+At 17,000 yards, the Japanese battleship Haruna fired two salvos from her main guns at Kalinin Bay, and her second salvo landed a 14-inch (356 mm) shell which struck the starboard side of the hangar deck just abaft of the forward elevator.
+Sailors recovered fragments of the large caliber shell on the hangar deck.